francolutzen/Lighting-Control-Lab/Experiments/002-Holi-Festival-Chase.md

 The effect is built using three complementary visual layers.

+## Design Considerations

+### Color Saturation

+The selected festival colors should be reproduced at or near **100% saturation** whenever possible.

+Highly saturated colors reinforce the vibrant visual identity associated with Holi and maximize contrast between successive color transitions.

+Pastel variations may be explored in future experiments, but this prototype prioritizes visual impact and immediate color recognition.

+---

+### Color Transition Logic

+Unlike many traditional RGB chases that alternate predictably between complementary colors, this experiment intentionally favors unexpected color relationships.

+Example sequence:

+Yellow → Magenta → Cyan → Orange → Magenta → Yellow

+Rather than following a linear progression around the color wheel, abrupt changes between highly saturated colors help recreate the visual unpredictability of colored powders being thrown into the air from multiple directions.

+The objective is to generate the impression of spontaneous color bursts instead of orderly color cycling.

+---

+### Atmospheric Volume

+The use of haze or fog is considered an essential component of the visual composition.

+Rather than serving only to increase beam visibility, the atmospheric particles act as a volumetric surface that captures and diffuses colored light.

+This creates the illusion of suspended clouds of color, closely resembling the airborne pigment that characterizes Holi celebrations.

+As atmospheric density increases, the separation between individual light beams gradually disappears, allowing the entire performance space to become immersed in color.

+---

+### Layer Separation

+Each fixture group performs a dedicated visual function.

+* RGB PAR fixtures generate the festival color palette.
+* Mini Spider fixtures provide movement using only white light.
+* The fog machine creates atmospheric volume that allows both layers to merge into a single immersive visual experience.

+Separating color, movement and atmospheric volume prevents visual competition between fixtures and produces a cleaner, more intentional lighting composition.

 ### Layer 1 — Festival Colors

 The two RGB PAR fixtures generate the primary color palette of the atmosphere.